cosmos/sdk-tutorials/academy/xl-run-prod/1-software.md

 $ make build-with-checksum
 ```

-If you want to see what a vastly more complex `Makefile` looks like, head to the [Cosmos SDK's own one](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/Makefile).
+If you want to see what a vastly more complex `Makefile` looks like, head to the [Cosmos Hub's own one](https://github.com/cosmos/gaia/blob/main/Makefile).